ezEngine/docs-src/pages/docs/editor/run-scene.md

 ## Export and Run

 Another way to test the scene is to export it to a binary format and run it in the [ezPlayer](../tools/player.md).
-You do so using *Scene > Export and Run...* or by pressing `CTRL+R`.
+You do so using the *Export* button on the right or by pressing `CTRL+R`.

 ![Export and Run](media/export-and-run.png)